desmarais-lab/NetworkInference/README.md

 Tutorial
 --------

 This is a quick tutorial to get started with the package.
-For more detailed information on the algorithm and functionality of the package see below in this document and the official package documentation.
+For more detailed information on the algorithm and functionality of the package see the package documentation.

 `netinf` infers the optimal diffusion network from a set of *nodes* and a number of so called *cascades*.
 A cascade is a series of events occurring at a specified time.
 For this demo we will replicate the analysis presented in Desmarais, Harden, and Boehmke (2015).
 In this paper Desmarais et al. infer a latent network for policy diffusion based on adoption of 187 policies in the US states.
 In this case a node in the network is a state, a cascade refers to a specific policy and an event is the adoption of said policy in a state.